vaskokj/AwesomeList/ReadMe.md

 - [Ngork](https://ngrok.com/) - ngrok is a secure unified ingress platform that combines your reverse proxy, firewall, API gateway and global load balancing into a production service.
 - [KeyCloak](https://www.keycloak.org/) - Open Source Identity and Access Management.
 Add authentication to applications and secure services with minimum effort.
 - [Authentik](https://goauthentik.io/) - authentik is an open-source Identity Provider focused on flexibility and versatility.
 You can use authentik in an existing environment to add support for new protocols, implement sign-up/recovery/etc. in your application so you don't have to deal with it, and many other things.
+- [](https://infisical.com) - All-in-one platform to securely manage application configuration and secrets across your team and infrastructure.

 ### Backup Tools
 - [Urbackup](https://www.urbackup.org/) - UrBackup is an easy to setup Open Source client/server backup system, that through a combination of image and file backups accomplishes both data safety and a fast restoration time.